Queens College (CUNY)

 This page will host code, packages and models as they become available.

-AuToBI is free software, released under the GNU GPL v3.
+AuToBI is free software, released under the Apache 2.0 license.
 AuToBI is delivered as-is.

 AuToBI is a java toolkit that hypothesizes pitch accents and phrase boundaries.
-The toolkit includes an acoustic feature extraction frontend, and a classification backend that is heavily supported by the weka machine learning toolkit and to a lesser degree LIBLINEAR.
+The toolkit includes an acoustic feature extraction frontend, and a classification backend that is based on LIBLINEAR.

 The best way to get the most current version of AuToBI is through github, or cloning directly: